Addressing Infant Feeding Challenges through Early Intervention

 Is your infant having difficulty when bottle or breast feeding?

-An ability to coordinate sucking, swallowing, and breathing to feed is essential for an infant to successfully nurse or take a bottle.
-In premature infants in particular, there may be a delay in the development of these important reflexes.
+Sitting down with your infant in your lap and nursing or bottle feeding your infant can be a special time shared between parent and child.
+While it appears to be calming, feeding is a complex process for your infant.
+The ability to coordinate sucking, swallowing, and breathing to feed is essential for an infant to successfully nurse or take a bottle.
+Premature infants in particular, may have a delay in the development of these important reflexes.
 An infant’s pediatrician may identify this developmental delay, and recommend Early Intervention Services to address the issue.

 Signs That Your Infant May be Having Difficulty with Feedings